Peter-Moller/host-info/Explanations.md

 7. The client is now ready and sends a “finished” message that is encrypted with a session key
 8. Server is also ready and sends a “finished” message encrypted with a session key
 9. The handshake is now completed and secure encryption achieved

+There is, of course, more to TLS.
+There is, for instance, something very nifty called [Forward Security](https://en.wikipedia.org/wiki/Forward_secrecy) that will protect the traffic even if it is captured and the private key in the future should be compromised.

 ----